sguiscardo/BookStore/index.md

 Now, uncomment the `tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath)` method.
 Within the body, if the `editingStye` is equal to `.delete` we will need to perform the following tasks

-• create a new constant that has the value of a  `Book` object.
-	• Using Subscript Syntax, and the `indexPath.row`
+* create a new constant that has the value of a  `Book` object, using Subscript Syntax, and the `indexPath.row`
-• Pass that new constant to the `deleteBook` method on the shared instance of your `Model Controller`
+* Pass that new constant to the `deleteBook` method on the shared instance of your `Model Controller`
-	• Be sure to write this code before where the `tableView` deletes the rows
+	* Be sure to write this code before where the `tableView` deletes the rows

 Our plan is to use the `Segue` we created from the `cell`  to pass a `Book` object to the `BookDetailViewController`.
 But for that to succeed we need something to `catch` that data when it’s sent.
 To do this:
-• On the `BookDetailViewController`, declare a new variable named `book` and set the type to be an optional `Book`.
+* On the `BookDetailViewController`, declare a new variable named `book` and set the type to be an optional `Book`.

 Navigate back to the `BookListTableViewController`